duckki/duckki.github.io/_posts/2024-01-03-properties-of-reference.md

 Let's think about those properties and their relationships.

-### Reference Uniqueness
+## Reference Uniqueness

-When there is only once reference to a memory, that reference is the unique reference.
+When there is only one reference to a memory location, that reference is the unique reference.
 It implies it is safe to modify the memory.
-Also, it implies it is safe to deallocate it.
+It also implies it is safe to deallocate it.

 For example, Rust ensures every reference is unique before deallocating it.

-### Reference Exclusivity
+## Reference Exclusivity

 An exclusive reference is the only accessible reference to the given memory at one point of execution, even though there may be other inaccessible references to the same memory.